Get notifications about Baton Rouge food, entertainment and community with the new 225 Magazine app - [225]

-Siri, set up push notifications about new restaurant openings.
-And while you’re at it, add notifications about community news, events and special offers.
+You might want to turn on your push notifications for this.
+The brand-new 225 Magazine app is dishing out alerts about community news, events, restaurant openings and special offers.

-Actually, it turns out Siri doesn’t have to help you with this at all.
-The brand-new 225 Magazine app has you covered.

-Our team has launched the 225 Magazine app to bring you a fresh way to access info and offers about Baton Rouge restaurants and bars, arts and entertainment, people and style.
+Our team has launched the 225 Magazine app to bring you an easy way to access the latest info and offers about Baton Rouge restaurants and bars, arts and entertainment, people and style.
 Download the app now, available for iPhone, iPad or Android.

 225 Magazine app features include: